decentralized-identity/sidetree/docs/spec/did-state-patches.md

 Sidetree Method Implementers MUST ensure that all possible combinations of supported DID State Patches, and intermediary states, that are reachable do not introduce security vulnerabilities, or terminal states from which no further operations are valid.

 Method Implementers are always responsible for ensuring that protocol rules are enforced.
-However, it is up method implementers to decide what the desired behavior is with respect with linear appliation of state transitions.
+However, it is up to method implementers to decide what the desired behavior is with respect to linear application of state transitions.

 ::: warning
 Use of `json-patches` may result in unrecoverable states, similar to "Deactivated".